 Employee Training

-Supervisors and faculty are required to take the “UC Preventing Harassment & Discrimination: Supervisors, Faculty, MSP” training every two years.
+Supervisors and faculty are required to take the “UC Sexual Violence and Harassment, Anti-Discrimination, Prevention and Education (SHAPE) Training for Supervisors, MSP, and Faculty” training on sexual violence and sexual harassment prevention every two years.
 This two-hour online course includes information about the SVSH Policy (including definitions of Prohibited Conduct), reporting requirements for Responsible Employees, and campus resources.
-This course meets state training requirements for supervisors and is also available in Spanish.
+This course also meets state training requirements for supervisors.

-• UC Sexual Violence & Sexual Harassment Prevention for Supervisors, Faculty, and MSP (AB1825) – This training is for supervisory, MSP employees, and faculty at all UC locations, and provides an overview of how to prevent sexual violence and sexual harassment in the University of California.
-Topics include: Recorgnize sexual harassment, sexual violence, and other prohibited behavior; Prevent harm before, during, and after incidents; Respond: identify roles and processes for reports; Resources: seek services, confidential resources, and assistance to help you navigate; Supervisor: roles and responsibilities.
+- UC Sexual Violence and Harassment, Anti-Discrimination, Prevention and Education (SHAPE) Training for Supervisors, MSP, and Faculty (AB1825) – This training, offered in the UC Learning Center, is for supervisors, MSP employees, and faculty at all UC locations, and provides an overview of how to prevent sexual violence and sexual harassment in the University of California.
+It educates participants on recognizing sexual harassment, sexual violence, and other prohibited behavior; preventing harm before, during, and after incidents; identifying requirements and processes for reporting; identifying resources, including confidential ones, and requesting assistance to help navigate response processes; and reviewing supervisor roles and responsibilities.
+Additional supplemental information about discrimination and harassment as it relates to the UC Anti-Discrimination Policy is also included.

-Non-supervisory staff, including student employees who are in non-supervisory staff roles, are required to take the “UC Preventing Harassment & Discrimination: Non-Supervisors” training annually.
-This one-hour online course includes information about the SVSH Policy (including definitions of Prohibited Conduct), reporting requirements for Responsible Employees, and campus resources.
-The course is also available in Spanish.
+Non-supervisory staff, including student employees who are in non-supervisory staff roles, are required to take the “UC Sexual Violence and Harassment, Anti-Discrimination, Prevention and Education (SHAPE) Training for Non-Supervisors” training on sexual violence and sexual harassment prevention annually.
+The one-hour online course includes information about the SVSH Policy (including definitions of Prohibited Conduct), reporting requirements for Responsible Employees, and campus resources.

 Student Training